dunjabb/SauceDemoQAAutomation/README.md

 Tests are run with the command: npx wdio run ./wdio.conf.js

 Tests that are executed:
 1. Test for Login page

-da li sam uspela da ga preimenujem?